 - Be at least 18 years old (pre-registration can happen at 16 or 17, but you must be 18 to vote)

-The deadline to register to vote in the general election has passed.
+The deadline to register to vote in the election has passed.
 If you want to be sure you’re eligible to vote in the next election, however, you can register now by clicking here.

 When can I vote?